wkeeling/selenium-wire/README.rst

     Note that even if a request is out of scope and not captured, it will still travel through Selenium Wire.

 ``seleniumwire_options.disable_capture``
     Use this option to switch off request capture.
-Requests will still pass through Selenium Wire and through any upstream proxy you have configured but they won't be stored.
+Requests will still pass through Selenium Wire and through any upstream proxy you have configured but they won't be intercepted or stored.
+Request interceptors will not execute.

     .. code:: python

         options = {
-            'disable_capture': True  # Don't store any requests }
+            'disable_capture': True  # Don't intercept/store any requests
+        }
         driver = webdriver.Chrome(seleniumwire_options=options)